A Framework for Robust Steady-State Voltage Stability of Distribution Systems

-We apply Brouwer's fixed point theorem to \eqref{eq:AAFP} with the set $\{\pmb{y}:\norm{\pmb{y}}\leq r\}$.
+We apply Brouwer's fixed-point theorem to \eqref{eq:AAFP} with the set $\{\pmb{y}:\norm{\pmb{y}}\leq r\}$.
 We take the norm of the RHS of \eqref{eq:AAFP} and apply triangle inequality and the definition of the matrix norm to obtain:

-Since \eqref{eq:AAb} is an upper bound on the norm of the RHS of \eqref{eq:AAFP}, Brouwer's fixed point theorem guarantees that \eqref{eq:AAFP} has a solution if \eqref{eq:AAb} is smaller than $r$.
+Since \eqref{eq:AAb} is an upper bound on the norm of the RHS of \eqref{eq:AAFP}, Brouwer's fixed-point theorem guarantees that \eqref{eq:AAFP} has a solution if \eqref{eq:AAb} is smaller than $r$.
 Dividing \eqref{eq:AAb} by $r$ and requiring the result to be smaller than $1$, we obtain \eqref{eq:Condition} which establishes the theorem.
-Moreover, the solution will exist in the set $\norm{\frac{\pmb{V}_\s}{\pmb{V}}-1}\leq r$, or
+Moreover, the solution will exist in the set $\norm{ [\![\pmb{V}]\!]^{-1}\pmb{V}_\s - 1}\leq r$, or

 Applying the triangle inequality, we obtain $|V_{\s i}|-|V_i| \leq r |V_i|,|V_i|-|V_{\s i}| \leq r |V_i|$ or

 \end{proof}